ivanalie/Churn-Prediction/README.md

-# ga_data_science
+# GA Data Science (by Ivana)
-A repo for the programs and projects from General Assembly's Data Science course
+A repo for programs and projects from General Assembly's Data Science course